aurelio-amerio/techytok/_posts/2019-12-23-lesson-types.md

 The `::SomeType` notation indicates to Julia that `person` has to be of the aforementioned type or a sub-type.
 Only the most strict type requirement is considered (which is the lowest type in the type tree), for example `ricky` is a `Person`, but "more importantly" he is a `Rockstar` (`Rockstar` is placed lower in the type tree), thus `introduceMe(person::Rockstar)` is called.
 In other words, the function with the closest type signature will be called.

 This is an example of multiple dispatch, which means that we have written a single function with different methods depending on the type of the variable.
-We will come back again to multiple dispatch in another lesson, as it is one of the most important features of Julia and is considered a more advanced topic, together with type annotations.
+We will come back again to multiple dispatch in [this lesson](lesson-multiple-dispatch), as it is one of the most important features of Julia and is considered a more advanced topic, together with type annotations.
 As an anticipation `::Rockstar` is a type annotation, the compiler will check if `person` is a `Rockstar` (or a sub-type of it) and if that is true it will execute the function.

 # Type constructor